Infant Mental Health Awareness Week: 12-16 June 2017

 About the Author

 Dr Bronwyn Leigh is a clinical psychologist, perinatal and infant clinician and early parenting consultant.
 She is the Director of the Centre for Perinatal Psychology.
-She consults in Fairfield, Vic.
-Bronwyn specialises in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.
-Bronwyn co-authored the book Towards Parenthood: Preparing for the Changes and Challenges of a New Baby.
+Bronwyn is an expert in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.

 Contact us Today